phinanix/rust-beavers/notes.md

 TODOs
 ✓ decide QH via bouncing
-* decide bouncers that depend on "alignment" via shifting the tape over
+✓ decide bouncers that depend on "alignment" via shifting the tape over
-* run fmt
 * read through 10-30 machines that QH and that don't to ensure they are decided correctly
 * do stats on stuff remaining after bouncers
+* run fmt
 * fix tests
 * aggregate stats to get summary of what machines likely remain
+* implement "golden master testing"
 * start implementing the musical analyzer / compression-based algorithm
+* for those machines that do QH, determine *when* they QH
 CouldDOs:
-* for bouncers, start detection later / cut off the first few things to dodge beginning-effects
+✓ for bouncers, start detection later / cut off the first few things to dodge beginning-effects

 implemented qh detection for bouncers! there were 150016 undecided machines